Hey. Let me tell you a story of why and how I become a vegetarian and why I had to stop because of my mental health problems.

 I hit rock bottom.

 Felt guilt.
-Shame and you have no idea how proud I am of myself for not killing myself even though it seamed as the only solution to how to ease the pain most of the nights.
+Shame.
+You have no idea how proud I am of myself for not killing myself even though it seamed as the only solution to how to ease the pain most of the nights.

 Unless you were at the same hell you have no right to judge me and if you were then I am so sorry this happened to you.